 Dr. Britt Culver is a board certified internal medicine specialist.
 He offers extensive abdominal and thoracic ultrasounds, echocardiograms, endoscopy, and biopsies.
 He travels to Bozeman about once a month.
 Appointments can be arranged in Bozeman or in Helena for more urgent cases.

-Sighthound offers board certified radiologist consults using Gallatin Vet’s digital radiographs.
-We send the radiograph images electronically, and usually receive a thourough report including potential diagnoses and treatment options within a few hours.
+Sighthound offers board certified radiologist consults using Gallatin Vet’s digital radiographs and CT.
+We send the radiographic images electronically, and usually receive a thorough report including potential diagnoses and treatment options within a few hours.

 If your pet is diagnosed with cancer, our veterinarians consult with board certified oncologists for pet and cancer-specific chemotherapy and treatment options.